11-Year-Old Boy Fighting For Life After Being Struck In West Philadelphia Hit-And-Run, Police Say

 PHILADELPHIA (CBS) — An 11-year-old boy is fighting for his life after being struck in a hit-and-run in West Philadelphia on Thursday night.
 Police say the hit-and-run happened around 8 p.m. in the 4200 block of West Girard Avenue.

-Witnesses told police the boy was walking on the crosswalk at 42nd Street and Girard Avenue in the southbound lane to go to a store when a truck, traveling westbound, struck the boy.READ MORE: Teen Suspect Wanted In Fatal Shooting Of 14-Year-Old Boy While Making Music Video In Custody: Upper Darby Police
+Witnesses told police the boy was walking on the crosswalk at 42nd Street and Girard Avenue in the southbound lane to go to a store when a truck, traveling westbound, struck the boy.READ MORE: Biden To Sign Executive Order Friday Aimed At Safeguarding Abortion Rights

 “He was hit with such force his body was launched 50 feet where he landed on Girard Avenue,” Philadelphia Chief Inspector Scott Small said.
 “He was suffering from severe trauma to his legs, arms and body.
 He was bleeding heavily.”